Vineethreddyc11/Insurance-Fraud-Claims-Detection-/README.md

 - **Data reduction** can reduce the data size by dropping out redundant features.
 Feature selection and feature extraction techniques can be used.

+### Treating null values

+Sometimes there are certain columns which contain the null value used to indicate missing or unknown values or maybe the value doesn’t exist.
+In our dataset the null values are present in columns collision_type, property_damage, police_report_available, and _c39 with 178, 360, 343 and 1000 number of null values.

+There are different ways of replacing null values from the dataset, but wi usED fillna to replace the null values from data.

+### Converting labels into numeric

+In machine learning, we usually deal with datasets which contain multiple labels in one or more than one column.
+These labels can be in the form of words or numbers.
+To make the data understandable or in human readable form, the training data is often labelled in words.

+In our data there are columns with categorical values.
+The columns like incident_severity, incident_state, incident_type, insured_hobbies, authorities_contacted, incident_city, police_report_available, auto_make, collision_type, auto_model, insured_occupation, insured_education_level, property_damage, insured_relationship, policy_state, insured_sex, fraud_reported.
+These columns have to be treated with one hot encoding or the label encoder.
+The target variable fraud_reported has to convert by using label encoder only.

+**Label Encoder** refers to converting the labels into numeric form so as to convert it into the machine readable form.
+Machine learning algorithms can then decide in a better way on how those labels must be operated.
+It is an important preprocessing step for the structured dataset in supervised learning.

+Label encoding in python can be imported from the Sklearn library.
+Sklearn provides a very efficient tool for encoding.
+Label encoders encode labels with a value between 0 and n_classes-1.

+**Outliers** are data points that are distant from other similar points.
+They may be due to variability in the measurement or may indicate experimental errors.
+If possible, outliers should be excluded from the data set.
+However, detecting that anomalous instance might be very difficult, and is not always possible.

+Methods to remove outliers:

+- **Z-score** — Call scipy.stats.zscore() with the given data-frame as its argument to get a numpy array containing the z-score of each value in a dataframe.
+Call numpy.abs() with the previous result to convert each element in the dataframe to its absolute value.
+Use the syntax (array < 3).all(axis=1) with array as the previous result to create a boolean array.

+- **Interquartile range** — The interquartile range can be used to detect the outliers present in the dataframe.

+Calculate the interquartile range for the data by using scipy.stats.iqr module.

+Multiply the interquartile range by 1.5.

+Add 1.5 x interquartile range to the third quartile.
+Any number greater than this is a suspected outlier.

+Subtract 1.5 x interquartile range from the first quartile.
+Any number lesser than this is a suspected outlier.

+### Balancing imbalanced data

+There are different algorithms present to balance the target variable.
+I used SMOTE() algorithm to make our data balance.

+SMOTE algorithm works in 4 simple steps:

+1. Choose a minority class as input vector.

+2. Find its k-nearest neighbors.

+3. Choose one of these neighbors and place a synthetic point anywhere on the line joining the point under consideration and its chosen neighbors.

+4. Repeat the step until the data is balanced.

+## Building machine learning models
+For building machine learning models there are several models present inside the Sklearn module.

+Sklearn provides two types of models i.e. regression and classification.
+Our dataset’s target variable is to predict whether fraud is reported or not.
+So for this kind of problem we use classification models.

+But before fitting our dataset to its model first we have to separate the predictor variable and the target variable, then we pass this variable to the train_test_split method to create a random test and train subset.

+I have selected 12 models:

+- Support Vector Classifier
+- Knn
+- Decision Tree Classifier
+- Random Forest Classifier
+- Ada Boost Classifier
+- Gradient Boosting Classifier
+- Stochastic Gradient Boosting (SGB)
+- XgBoost
+- Cat Boost Classifier
+- Extra Trees Classifier
+- LGBM Classifier
+- Voting Classifier